Arts & Life

 Queen's Plate: Postponed.

-The Women's European Championship in 2021 postponed until July 2022.
+The Women's European Championship: Postponed until July 2022.

 CAA Manitoba: Storefronts open as of May 11.
 Services continue to be offered by phone and online.
 Roadside service continues.

-Winnipeg Transit: City buses continue to operate.
+Winnipeg Transit: City buses running.
 For route and schedule details, visit Winnipeg Transit or contact 311.